Smoking vs. Vaporizing: Which is Better?

 Which is easier on the go?

 With the right tools, both smoking and vaporizing on the go can be a quick and easy process.
-We recommend one of the various Safety Case kits that include everything you need to load a vaporizer or protect your prefill cartridge and battery.
+I recommend one of the various smell proof Safety Case kits that include everything you need to load a vaporizer or protect your prefill cartridge and battery.
 If you prefer to smoke flower, a small one hitter pipe is especially helpful for conserving cannabis.
 If you like to carry a mix of flower and concentrates, stock the Pebbles with various strains for specific times of the day.

 Do you inhale and exhale the same way?